 Keep it simple… well, you know the rest.
 Don’t ramble and keep everything brief.
 Just let them know why you’re emailing them, how it can benefit them, and where to contact you if they need more information.

-Make sure that your grammar and spelling has no errors because it will show that you don’t really care about your press release and you’re not bothered.
-Make sure you double and triple check before you send it out.
-One wrong move and it could be a rejection.
+Make sure that your grammar and spelling have no errors.
+Grammatical mistakes will show that you don’t really care about your press release and you’re not bothered.
+Make sure you double- and triple-check all your content before you send it out.
+One wrong move could lead to a rejection.

 5) Keep the Relationship Going